 Injury Care for On-the-Job Injuries

 If there is any doubt as to the severity of the injury, call 911 and arrange for the employee to be taken to an emergency care facility.
-Employees treated at an emergency care facility can schedule follow-up appointments and on-going treatment at the NMHC.
+Employees treated at an emergency care facility can schedule follow-up appointments and on-going treatment at the NMPCC.

-After a work injury, follow-up care at the NMHC focuses on providing individualized comprehensive healthcare that enables the employee to return to work in a safe and timely manner.
+After a work injury, follow-up care at the NMPCC focuses on providing individualized comprehensive healthcare that enables the employee to return to work in a safe and timely manner.
 Based on the assessment during each office visit, additional follow-up appointments are scheduled as indicated.